 The Ministry of Defence of Latvia and National Armed Forces do not provide any specific information on the Code of Conduct.
-General information on cooperation with the OSCE as well as link to the organization's website is published on the official website of the Ministry of Defence of Latvia.
+General information on cooperation within the OSCE is published on the official website of the Ministry of Defence of Latvia.